StableOpenSourceConsulting/ChrisSmith/README.md

 # ChrisSmith
-Chris Smith Profile
+Chris Smith Profile:
 Hi
-The ChrisSmith Repo is just for me to share my DevOps expereinces.
+The ChrisSmith Repo is just for me to share my DevOps experiences.

-There will be some text notes and my CV too here and maybe the odd bit of code Dave has helped me with  ;o)
+There will be some text notes, my latest CV too and maybe the odd bit of code Dave has helped me with too  ;o)

 CheerZ!

-Chris
+Chris Smith
+Seaford, UK
 +447340309723
 www.linkedin.com/in/chrisleighsmith